MobileHelp Medical Alert System Review 2026

 Wall Buttons

 You can stick wall buttons anywhere — in the bathroom, at the bottom of a staircase, or by the bed.
 All you need to do is press the help button, and it will connect to your base station to call for help.
-An additional help button costs an extra $2 per month, and a waterproof wall button costs $2.95 per month.
+An additional help button and a waterproof wall button each cost $2.99 per month.

 MobileHelp Connect Premium

 MobileHelp Connect Premium offers online tools and discounts for subscribers and their families.
-You can set up medication reminders for any system and track the user’s activity and location online or through the mobile app.
-This add-on also includes discounts on extra equipment, a warranty that covers any lost or damaged equipment, and it lets you lock in your monthly rates for two years.
-MobileHelp Connect Premium is $6 per month.
+The add-on also includes discounts on extra equipment and a warranty that covers any lost or damaged equipment, and it lets you lock in your monthly rates for two years.
+MobileHelp Connect Premium is $6.99 per month.

 The Bottom Line on MobileHelp